 To perform the steps in this tutorial, you need:

 The example scenario runs in a Docker environment.
 You will create a Docker network, and run a Vault dev mode server container.
-The scenario script will create the PostgreSQL container, configure the secrets engine, and create a dynamic credential with lease to save time on those steps so that you can focus on interpreting log output and using the new API and CLI functionality.
+The scenario script will create the postgreSQL container, configure the secrets engine, and create a dynamic credential with leases.
+This saves time so that you can focus on interpreting log output, and using the new API and CLI functionality.

 Before you can explore the scenarios, you need to prepare the environment.